Motion Planning for Variable Topology Trusses: Reconfiguration and Locomotion: Motion Constraints

-Given a VTT $G=(V, E)$, motion of nodes are controlled by all attached actuated members and the system is usually an overconstrained parallel robot.
+Given a VTT $G=(V, E)$, the motions of nodes are controlled by all attached actuated members and the system is often an overconstrained parallel robot.
+We follow the modeling way in~\cite{Hamlin-tetrobot-ram-1997} to model a VTT and additionally provide a general kinematics model for truss robots.
 The set of all nodes $V$ is separated into two groups: $V_F$ and $V_C$ where $V_F$ contains all the fixed or stationary nodes and $V_C$ contains all the controlled nodes.
-For example, given the VTT shown in Figure~\ref{fig:vtt-octahedron}, when controlling the motion of node $v_1$ and node $v_4$, $V_C=\{v_1, v_4\}$ and $V_F=\{v_0, v_2, v_3, v_5\}$, and this is a 6-DOF system since there are two controlled nodes.
+For example, given the VTT shown in Fig.~\ref{fig:vtt-octahedron}, when controlling the motion of node $v_1$ and node $v_4$, $V_C=\{v_1, v_4\}$ and $V_F=\{v_0, v_2, v_3, v_5\}$.
+This is a 6-DOF system since there are two controlled nodes.
 In addition, this system is overconstrained and the motion of two nodes are controlled by seven members.
 Note that $V_F$ and $V_C$ are not constant and they can be changed during the motion of a VTT (reconfiguration and locomotion).
+All motions of a VTT have to satisfy physical constraints in order to be feasible.
+In addition to these physical constraints, a VTT has to maintain infinitesimally rigidity or avoid singular configurations.